-For over 35 years, David Alskog’s practice has focused on school districts, municipal law, real estate and construction, and commercial litigation.
+David Alskog’s practice is focused on school districts, a public hospital district, municipal law, real estate and construction, and commercial litigation.

 School Districts, Hospital District and Municipal Law